ontop/npd-benchmark/README.md

-npd-benchmark
+npd-benchmark (v1.1)
 =============

 Components of the NPD Benchmark (v1.1)

-Data Generator - Generates custom datasets for NPD ()
+Vig: Generates custom datasets for NPD (https://github.com/ontop/vig)

-mixer - query execution tool ()
+Mixer: Automatized Test Platform (https://github.com/ontop/obda-mixer) for OBDA Systems with Java OWLapi

 OWL 2 QL ontology

 R2RML and OBDA mappings for PostgreSQL and MySQL

-21 Queries
+21 Queries:

+-- 7 Queries classically optimizable (that is, by using information in mappings, ontology, and database dependencies) -- 14 Queries non-classically optimizable (that is, they need information coming from the data [e.g., dependencies not specified in the schema] in order to be optimized)

 For more info refer to the wiki